-Occasionally you will need to add a note to a client's electronic file that is not directly linked to a service that was provided.
-When you need to do this, open the client's file by left-clicking on the last service provided to the client or by selecting the client's name from your 'my clients' list located under the 'open' menu on the main screen.
-From the client's demographic screen, which can be accessed by clicking the 'client' button at the top of the window, click the button for 'client file,' which opens a new window that shows a history of the client's scheduled appointments, including his or her attendance at each appointment, and previously written notes for each service.
+Occasionally you will need to add notes to a client's electronic file that are not directly linked to a service that was provided.
+When you need to do this, open the client's file by searching for the client, left-clicking on the last service provided to the client, or by selecting the client's name from your 'my clients' list.
+From the client's demographic screen, which can be accessed by clicking the 'client' button at the top of the appointment window, click the button for 'client file,' which opens a new window that shows a history of the client's scheduled appointments, including their attendance at each appointment, and previously written notes for each service.
 To add a note that is not attached to an appointment, click the 'new note' button at the top of the window.
 Titanium will ask if you want to add a note that is not attached to an appointment; click yes.
 Select the type of note you want to write from the drop-down menu.
-Template options are the same as when inserting a note attached to a service, but usually you will use one of the following in the case of adding a note that is not attached to a service:
+Template options are the same as when inserting a note attached to a service, but typically you will use one of the following:

 - a.
 Other communication or Consult: these note types could be used to document information you have received from an outside source about the client.
 You could also use this type of note to document email contact you have had with a client.
-All email contact should be documented in Titanium. - b.
+All email contact should be documented in Titanium by copying and pasting the email conversation. - b.
 Semester/termination summary: at the end of each semester you will be asked to write a summary of your contact with clients who you have met with that semester.
 This note includes a brief summary of the client's presenting concerns, interventions used in therapy, and recommendations for follow-up if the client returns to the UCC.
-Directions for completing semester summaries and termination forms are included later in this chapter, and a printout of the forms are included in the next section of this manual.
+Directions for completing semester summaries and termination forms are included later in this chapter, and a template of the forms are included in the next section of this manual.

-D. Signing, forwarding, and saving notes
+D. Signing, Forwarding, and Saving Notes

 Once you have written any type of note, your signature and the signature of your supervisor are required.
 Select your supervisor's name from the 'forward to' drop-down menu at the bottom of the window (if it does not already appear there) so that your note will be forwarded to him or her for review.
 Click the 'save' button at the top left side of the window to lock in the note and hit 'exit' to return to the appointment information window.
 Clicking 'exit' again will return you to the main schedule screen of Titanium.
-At the beginning of your training experience, you should simply forward your notes to your supervisor without your signature so he or she can make revisions easily if needed.
-Your supervisor will then forward the note back to you with revisions made or suggestions for revisions, or if the note is approved, he or she will forward it back to you to sign.
-You can find notes that have been forwarded to you in your task list.
+At the beginning of your training experience, you should simply forward your notes to your supervisor without your signature so they can make revisions easily if needed.
+Your supervisor will then forward the note back to you with revisions made or suggestions for revisions, or if the note is approved, they will forward it back to you to sign.
+You can find notes that have been forwarded to you in your task list (see below).

-To sign your note, click the '1' button directly under the note you have written.
+To sign your notes, click the '1' button directly under the note you have written.
 If the note has already been saved and forwarded to your supervisor, you may need to click the 'edit' button to add your signature to the note.
 Once the note is signed, click 'save' again and 'exit.'